Red Hat Training

 Important

-A kernel crash dump can be the only information available in the event of a system failure (a critical bug).
+A kernel crash dump can be the only information available if a system failure occur.
 Therefore, operational kdump is important in mission-critical environments.
-Red Hat advise that system administrators regularly update and test kexec-tools in your normal kernel update cycle.
-This is especially important when new kernel features are implemented.
+Red Hat advises to regularly update and test kexec-tools in your normal kernel update cycle.
+This is especially important when you install new kernel features.

 17.2.
 Configuring kdump memory usage and target location in web console